ovh/docs/pages/cloud/storage/nas_migration/guide.en-ca.md

 ## Objective

-This guide details how to transfer data from one NAS to another.
+This guide details how to transfer data from one HA-NAS to another.

 ## Requirements

-- An OVHcloud NAS / OVHcloud mini-NAS / OVHcloud HA-NAS
+- An OVHcloud HA-NAS
 - An NFS-compatible distribution
-- You need to have mounted your NAS beforehand by following the guide to [mount your NAS via an NFS](https://docs.ovh.com/ca/en/storage/nas-nfs/){.external} share.
+- You need to have mounted your HA-NAS beforehand by following the guide to [mount your HA-NAS via an NFS](https://docs.ovh.com/ca/en/storage/nas-nfs/){.external} share.

 ## Instructions